-Children are also taught about online safety, fundamental British values, how children can keep themselves safe from all forms of bullying including online bullying.
+Children are also taught about online safety, fundamental British values, how children can keep themselves safe from all forms of bullying including online bullying, grooming, child criminal & sexual exploitation and risks associated with gang activity and county lines.

 13. Support for pupils, families and staff involved in a child protection issue